-The international 52 card pack is in general use (French suits: spades, hearts, diamonds and clubs, with Ace King Queen Jack 10 9 8 7 6 5 4 3 2 in each suit).
-Most packs include one or two Jokers, which are used for some games.
+The international 52 card pack (deck) is in general use (French suits: spades, hearts, diamonds and clubs, with Ace King Queen Jack 10 9 8 7 6 5 4 3 2 in each suit).
+Nearly all American decks include two Jokers, which are used for some games.
 Some games use only a part of the deck, or several decks shuffled together.

 The same could probably be said of many rummy games such as Gin Rummy, 500 Rummy and Contract Rummy.
 Some other rummy games such as 3-13 Rummy, 5000 Rummy and Crazy Rummy (also known as Lamsees or Beanie) are quite popular in the USA and probably Canada but little known elsewhere.
 Canasta also remains popular and has many specifically American variants, including Hand and Foot and its variants Pennies from Heaven and New Canasta.
 Hearts, Oh Hell! and Cribbage are popular in the USA as well as in other English speaking countries.

 The gambling game Faro was fashionable in the 19th century during the gold rush but has now all but died out.
 The gambling game Skin is a variant of Ziginette, which is the American name of the Sicilian game Zecchinetta.